 At lookup time, the primary zone registry for the agent submitting the request is consulted, if this registry can not be contacted, the replica registry is contacted, if the replica is down, its replica in turn is contacted.
-If the process fails, we consult the root registry for another agent providing name services for that zone, and we continue this process until some timeout value is reached, or the name lookup has been resolved.
+If the process fails, we consult the root registry for another agent providing name services for that zone, and we continue this process until some timeout value is reached, or the name lookup is resolved.
+Two types of name lookup is available: